Absolute continuity of Bernoulli convolutions for algebraic parameters: Basic properties of entropy

 \begin{proof} Write $I_{r_2}=I_{r_1}+Z$, where $I_{r_i}$ are uniform random variables on $[0,r_i]$ for $i=1,2$ and $Z$ is uniformly distributed on the arithmetic progression $\{0,r_1,2r_1,\ldots,r_2-r_1\}$ and is independent of $I_{r_1}$.
 Now using submodularity (Proposition \ref{ruzsa}), we can write

 \end{proof}

-It is reasonable to expect that perturbation on a small scale does not effect entropy at a much larger scale.
+It is reasonable to expect that perturbation on a small scale does not affect entropy at a much larger scale.
 A particular instance of this is proved in the next lemma.

 \begin{lem} Let $r_1,r_2$ be two positive real numbers such that $2r_1\le r_2$.
 Let $X$ and $Y$ be two random variables such that $X\le Y\le X+r_1$ almost surely.
 Then

 \end{lem}

 \begin{proof} We have